cspades/predi-home/README.md

 Extend Predi-Home to control all digital and analog features/devices in a modern smart home.
 Add disruptive noise and compensating filters to the control algorithm.
 Test on actual smart homes.

 Re-training a neural net is not particularly efficient.
-Is it possible to efficiently un-train a neural net, perhaps via generating data that counteracts the impact of training on a set of data?

 **Developed by Cory Ye, for the embedded systems course ECE M202A at UCLA.**